 Asset quality of a bank/NBFC is the cornerstone of its operational efficiency and a direct reflection of its risk management practices and credit appraisal mechanism.
 Further, asset quality of a bank/NBFC is also impacted by the state of the economy as a whole.
 Evaluating asset quality is a significant aspect of analyzing banks/NBFCs, as deterioration in the credit quality of the asset book has dual impact on the profitability of the entity on account of (i) weakening of the income profile and (ii) increase in the credit costs.
 Considerable weakening of the asset quality would also result in higher capital requirements for the entity to support growth and provide stability.
-CARE examines following key ratios to determine the asset quality.
+CARE Ratings examines following key ratios to determine the asset quality.

-Ratio Formula Significance in Analysis Gross NPA Ratio Gross NPA / Gross Advances (As per RBI/NHB Classification) Gross NPA % denotes the percentage of advances which have turned into NPA as against the total outstanding loan book Net NPA Ratio Net NPA / Net Advances (As per RBI/NHB Classification) Net NPA% denotes the proportion of advances which turned into NPA after adjusting for the provisions already made for NPA by the Bank / financial institution Net NPA / Networth Net NPA / Tangible Networth The ratio denotes the coverage available as % of Networth against the NPAs net of provisions.
+Ratio Formula Significance in Analysis Gross NPA Ratio Gross NPA / Gross Advances (As per RBI/NHB Classification) Gross NPA % denotes the percentage of advances which have turned into NPA as against the total outstanding loan book Net NPA% denotes the proportion of advances which Net NPA Ratio Net NPA / Net Advances (As per RBI/NHB Classification) turned into NPA after adjusting for the provisions already made for NPA by the bank/financial institution